bowman2001/perplexdoc/content/doc/basic/ordered-list/index.md

 weight: 130
 ---

-Ordered lists suggest a very clear structure.
-Don't let them get too long — they get annoying after a while.
+Ordered lists group related items and mark them with ascending counters.
 {.p-first} <!--more-->

 ## Syntax

 List items begin with an integer followed by a period and a space.
-The order of the numbers is not important, we even may use always the same number.
+The order of the numbers has no effect on the result, we even may use always the same number.
 Markdown treats the numbers as markers and ignores their values.
-Every list will follow 1, 2, 3… .
+Every list or sub-list will follow 1, 2, 3…, a, b, c… or I, II, III… .

+It’s possible to manipulate the counters with attributes.
+The one currently available is `.ol-continue` and lets us continue to start a new list where the last one did end (see [With Interruption]({{< relref "#interruption" >}})).

 {{< mnote up=8 >}}
 **The first number** gets injected as the `start` attribute of the `<ol>`-tag.
-But this value affects only the browser-internal counter and because Perplex declares CSS-counters all lists start with 1 by default.
+But this value affects only the browser-internal counter.
+Because Perplex declares CSS-counters itself, all lists start with 1 or a by default.

-It’s possible to manipulate the counters with attributes — see [With Interruption]({{< relref "#interruption" >}})
 {{< /mnote >}}

 ## Layout

-The examples here are short, because the formatting is basically the same as for [unordered lists]({{< relref "unordered-list" >}}).
+The examples here are short, because the styling is basically the same as for the unordered [bullet list]({{< relref "unordered-list" >}}).

 ### Tight List